infosec-ucalgary/magpieCTF-2023/challenges/forensics/Space-Exploration/README.md

 ## Hints

-1. The space is a little dark, can someone turn on the light?
-(I mean it literally, please do not over think it.)
+1. The space is a little dark, can someone turn on the lights? (don't over think it)

 ## Solution